TeamFAPS/PSVita-RE-tools/README.md

 VitaDecompilerMod – by @dots_tb
 ---
-Free alternative to IDA.
+A FREE alternative to IDA .
 It has a great pseudo-C decompilation that offers a quick view thanks to text file exporting.

 Compared to original @TheFlow's version we added a few features such as: